How people elect parliaments

 Runoff voting – population: 153 million

 Next are a group of 11 nations which use the two-round runoff voting method in single-member divisions.
-This approach originated in France, spread to a number of nations which were former French colonies, and has been adopted by some other nations.
-(It is also the method by which many of the democratic world’s national presidents are elected.)
+This approach developed early in France, and spread to a number of nations which were former French colonies, and has been adopted by a few other nations.
+(Runoff voting was also used by many other early democracies prior to adoption of party-list electoral systems.
+It is also the method by which many of the democratic world’s national presidents are elected.)

 Preferential voting – population: 36 million